upa-url/upa/tools/amalgamate/README.md

  * The `-p, --prologue` option should specify the path to a file which will be added to the beginning of the amalgamation.
 It is optional.

+ * The `-d, --no-duplicates` option instructs to comment out duplicate include directives that are not expanded.